Skip to Main Content

-Sherlock and John face their greatest challenge as the duo's long-buried secrets come to light and a threat from the past seems to have returned from the dead.
+The sleuth and Watson face their greatest challenge as the duo's long-buried secrets come to light and a threat from the past seems to have returned from the dead.
 They discover an elusive enemy has been playing a very long game - which is now reaching its devastating conclusion.
 Benedict Cumberbatch and Martin Freeman star in the conclusion of the fourth series of the detective drama.
 Last in the series.

 Cast & Crew

 Peter Capaldi visited the Sherlock set in full Doctor Who costume